mrlegowatch/GarageStorageSwift/Documentation/WorkingWithObjectiveC.md

 ## Migrating from Objective-C to Swift

-Over time you may find yourself converting Objective-C-compatible types entirely to Swift.
-To make these new types more idiomatic in Swift, and to handle migration, please see [Migrating to Swift](MigratingToSwift.md).
+Over time you may desire to migrate all of your remaining Objective-C-compatible types entirely to Swift.
+To make these new types more idiomatic in Swift, and handle migration, please see [Migrating to Swift](MigratingToSwift.md).